jkedra/jkedra.github.io/_drafts/ssh.md

     ssh -t bastion ssh -i KEY.pem ec2-user@10.10.21.186

-Without pseudo-TTY allocated (`-t` option) you will not be able to have an interactive session.
-It is not required for single-shot commands but is a prerequisite for interactive ssh.
-Private key file `KEY.pem` which is required to access target EC2, needs to be copied to bastion first.
+Without a pseudo-TTY allocated (`-t` option) you will not be able to enter an interactive ssh session.
+The pseudo-TTY is not required for a single-run, no keyboard input command (like `ssh bastion ls`) but is a prerequisite for interactive ssh.

-Obviously it is not a great idea because it needs Above works with
+Because the second ssh runs at the bastion, the private key file `KEY.pem`, required to access target EC2, needs to be copied to the bastion before.

+#### Sophisticated Way

+The _Easy Approach_ is enough for ad-hoc connections but also tiresome for daily operations.
+For a regular access through multi-hops I would ideally have a simple version of ssh with an alias host.

     ssh -i XXAWS.pem -o 'ProxyCommand ssh -x -a -q bastion nc %h 22' ec2-user@10.10.21.186 ssh -i XXAWS.pem -o 'ProxyCommand ssh -W %h:22 bastion' ec2-user@10.10.21.186

 ##### Links